shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 {% include info title="Note" content="Not sure where to find your log files?
 Take a look at our [Where are my log files?](./where-are-my-log-files.md) doc." %}

-## Enable debugging through Shotgun Desktop
+## Enable debugging through {% include product %} Desktop

-The easiest way to enable debugging is to toggle it on through the Shotgun Desktop app.
-This can be set once you are logged into Shotgun Desktop: click on your profile picture in the bottom right of the app, and select **Advanced -> Toggle Debug Logging**.
+The easiest way to enable debugging is to toggle it on through the {% include product %} Desktop app.
+This can be set once you are logged into {% include product %} Desktop: click on your profile picture in the bottom right of the app, and select **Advanced -> Toggle Debug Logging**.
 This setting is persistent between sessions, so remember to turn it off when you are finished.

 ![Toggle debug logging in SG Desktop](images/desktop-enable-debug-logging.png)

-It should also be noted that when this is toggled on, apps launched from Shotgun Desktop, or even the Toolkit commands through the browser integration, will also inherit this debug state.
+It should also be noted that when this is toggled on, apps launched from {% include product %} Desktop, or even the Toolkit commands through the browser integration, will also inherit this debug state.

 ## Setting up an environment variable